A subduction zone is a collision between two of Earth's tectonic plates, where one plate sinks into the mantle underneath the other plate.

 Aquifers are underground layers of rock that are saturated with water that can be brought to the surface through natural springs or by pumping.

-Faults are categorized into three general groups based on the sense of slip or movement.
-Descriptions of the three types of faults that cause earthquakes.
+Faults in the Earth are categorized into three general groups based on the sense of slip, or movement, that occur along them during earthquakes.

 There are better things to worry about than a supervolcano exploding from the bowels of Yellowstone National Park.